 What are your expectations when you are on vacation – to relax on the beach and read a book or to go sightseeing as much as possible?

-These could have been pleasant surprises or nasty surprises… either way, you will no doubt be in a much better position to gauge what your future may look like should you continue in a relationship with one another.
+These could have been pleasant surprises or nasty surprises.
+Either way, you will no doubt be in a much better position to gauge what your future may look like when you continue your relationship with one another.

 Also, you must check for your religious compatibility, although it doesn’t seem to qualify as a problem in your relationship before marriage.